Tomo-74/projects/ccc/README.md

 **********
 	Character Category Counter (ccc): counts the occurrences of specified characters in a given input.

-	Usage: ccc [inputSource] [outputSource] [categoryName targetCharacters]
+	- Usage: ccc <inputSource> <outputSource> <categoryName targetCharacters>

-	Takes input in the form of an input file or text from stdin.
+	Takes input from a text file or stdin.
 Allows the user to designate "character categories."
-	These categories can be given unique names, and contain characters which the user would like to count in the specified input.
-Counts the number of hits of each character category in the input, and prints the results in either a designated output file or stdout.
+	These categories are given unique names, and contain characters which the user would like to count in the specified input.
+The program counts the number of hits of each "character category" in the input, and prints the 	results to a designated output file or stdout.

 	***
 	 Special characters:
 	***
 		^	a carrot designates capitilization folding (only when a carrot is the first character).
 Characters 			following a carrot are case-insensitive (both upper and lower case are counted).
 		-	a hyphen designates a character range.
 "0-9" designates all digits between 0 and 9, inclusive.
 "A-Z" 			designates all capital letters between A and Z, inclusive.

 *************************************
  Compile & run instructions (Linux)
 *************************************
+Installing dependencies
+ 	1. Check if make is installed on your system: sudo apt update make -version
+	2. If make is not installed, install it: sudo apt install make
+ 	3. Ensure make is installed in your /bin directory: ls /usr/bin/make

+  Compilation and run
-	1. Navigate to the directory where the program is stored ("~/.../ccc/").
+ 	1. Navigate to the directory where the ccc program is stored.
 	2. Compile the program by running the "make" command.
-This creates an object file named "ccc" by default.
+This creates an object file named "ccc".
-	3. Run the object file by typing its name ("ccc") followed by input and output sources and an even number of character categories.
-See usage format below.
+	3. Run the object file by typing <ccc> followed by input and output sources and an even number of character 		categories.
+See run usage below.

-		Usage: ccc [inputSource] [outputSource] [categoryName targetCharacters]
+		Run usage: ccc [inputSource] [outputSource] [categoryName targetCharacters]

-	   To use files as I/O sources, type the file names.
-To use stdin and stdout, type a hyphen (-).
-These methods can be mixed (e.g. input.txt -).
+   	To use text files as I/O sources, type the file names.
+To use stdin/stdout, type a hyphen (-) for both input and 	output.
+These methods can be mixed:
+    		i.txt o.txt	// Using input and output text files
+      		i.txt -		// Using input text file and stdout
+		- o.txt		// Using stdin and output text file
+  		- -		// Using stdin and stdout

 	***
 	Compilation and run example (using stdin/stdout):